Know-how

 This means that the material is not contaminated, the flow is not restricted and there is no need for complex installation work.

-All that is required is a suitable discharge point after the magnet (e.g. a hose coupling point where the impurities can be discharged).
+The only requirement is a suitable discharge point after the magnet (e.g. a hose coupling point where the impurities can be discharged).
 By releasing the magnet - during the conveying pause - the magnetism on the pipe is removed and the components fall out at a suitable point (hose coupling point).

 The MAG 14.000 is scalable, mobile and functions independently.
 A perfect, simple, understandable and important addition to any material conveying system.